VibeFlow-AI/Team-13/docs/test-accounts.md

 To modify the test account details:

-1. Edit the quick login credentials in the `AuthPage.tsx` component in the `quickLoginUsers` array
+1. Edit the credentials in the `AuthPage.tsx` component in the `quickLoginUsers` array
-2. If you need to update actual accounts in Supabase, modify the `seedTestAccounts.ts` file and run it as a separate script
+2. Update the seed script in `scripts/seed.js` with the same credentials
+3. Run `npm run seed` to create/update the accounts in your Supabase database
-3. Make sure the credentials match between your Supabase database and the quick login buttons
+4. Make sure the credentials match between your Supabase database and the quick login buttons

 ### Troubleshooting

-If login doesn't work after using the quick fill buttons:
+If the quick login doesn't work:

-1. Verify that the accounts exist in your Supabase database
+1. Verify that the accounts exist in your Supabase database by running `npm run seed`
 2. Check browser console for any authentication errors
-3. Ensure your Supabase environment variables are correctly set
+3. Ensure your Supabase environment variables are correctly set in `.env`
-4. Try creating the accounts manually through the regular signup process
+4. Check that the accounts have the proper roles assigned in the Supabase database
+5. Make sure the user accounts have `isOnboarded` set to `true` in the database

+### Authentication Flow

+The authentication system is designed to:

+1. Send new users to the role selection page after signup
+2. Redirect existing users directly to their role-specific dashboards after login
+3. Handle OAuth redirects properly with a callback page
+4. Keep authenticated users away from the authentication pages